moorepants/application-materials/research-statement.rst

 robots and on developing control augmentation for small manually controlled vehicles.
 The ability humans have to ambulate and manipulate devices continues to be the envy of engineers who desire to artificially mimic their motion.
-Contemporary robots and machines are still limited in their ability to emulate the robust capabilities of mammalian sensing and actuation.
 Understanding and mimicking the intricacies of the mammalian neuromuscular system have the potential to allow us to improve human life through assistive machine and device design.
+However, contemporary robots and machines are still limited in their ability to emulate the robust capabilities of mammalian sensing and actuation.

-The fundamental question I am working on is:
+The fundamental question that I am interested in is:

    Can dynamically human-similar machines and their controllers be designed to move as a human would move, if provided neurally-limited driving control